ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 Then simply open `index.html` in your web browser and you'll immediately begin automatically connecting to nodes and looking for peers!

-You can also fork [TheDiscordian/browser-ipfs-chat](https://github.com/TheDiscordian/browser-ipfs-chat) on GitHub, and it'll be ready to test right away!
+You can also fork [TheDiscordian/browser-ipfs-chat](https://github.com/TheDiscordian/browser-ipfs-chat) on GitHub, and it'll be ready to test right away.
 If you want to deploy your own version, simply edit `index.html` and follow the setup information below.

 The libraries used in this example are [`js-ipfs`](https://github.com/ipfs/js-ipfs/blob/master/docs/BROWSERS.md) and Bootstrap (just their minified CSS).
-If you want a newer version of `js-ipfs`, feel free to download [this one here](https://cdn.jsdelivr.net/npm/ipfs/dist/index.min.js) to use the latest version available 😃.
+If you want a newer version of `js-ipfs`, you can use the [latest version available](https://cdn.jsdelivr.net/npm/ipfs/dist/index.min.js) from JSDelivr.

 Let's take a look at how this works.